An extensive and flexible programme

 Music is one of the busiest departments at d’Overbroeck’s: whether you are interested in pursuing A-Level Music or A-Level Music Technology, whether you wish to take up or continue instrumental tuition, or whether you would just like to involve yourself in the annual school production, compose for fun, or play your instrument regularly in a group of like-minded people, we have something for you!

 We have a number of sports clubs for our Sixth Form students to participate in.
-Our teams regularly compete against other local schools in sports such as football, basketball and netball.
+Our teams also regularly compete against other local schools in sports such as football, basketball and netball.

 Trips & Excursions